 The new law may apply to your business activities in a variety of situations.
 For instance, when you collect, use, or process the personal data of Indonesian individuals via your website or send marketing emails or SMS texts, you may have to comply.

-However, you must always assess if you fall under both the material and territorial scope of the new law.
+However, you must always assess if you fall under the new law's material and territorial scope.